-Fredericton being dubbed the “Poets’ Corner of Canada” became official in 1947 when a monument was erected by the Canadian government at the University of New Brunswick in honour of three Frederictonian poets: Bliss Carmen, Charles G.D.
-Roberts, and Francis Sherman.
-“Their gifts enriched Canadian literature,” the plaque states.
+Fredericton’s title as the “Poets’ Corner of Canada” was formally recognized in 1947 when the Canadian government installed a monument at the University of New Brunswick.
+This memorial honors three prominent Frederictonian poets: Bliss Carmen, Charles G.D.
+Roberts, and Francis Sherman, whose literary contributions, as the plaque states, “enriched Canadian literature.”

-The wording engraved on the bronze plaque affixed to the monument read, in part: “Born in or near Fredericton.
+The bronze plaque on the monument bears an inscription that reads, in part: “Born in or near Fredericton.
 Educated in this University, and buried in the cemetery of Forest Hill.
 Their gifts of verse enriched Canadian literature and gained for their common birthplace the designation”.

 The original plaque was replaced with a newly designed one in 1967.
 Plans are currently underway to have the monument fitted with a bilingual plaque.